vuestorefront/vue-storefront/packages/core/docs/guide/cart-and-wishlist.md

 ```

-### Adding an item
+## Adding item to cart

-To add the product to the cart you need to apply `AddToCart` method in the following way:
+To add the product to the cart you can `addToCart` method:

 ```vue
 <template>